 IRS Tax Return Transcript Request

-Tax filers selected for verification and unable to use the IRS Data Retrieval must request a Tax Return Transcript (NOT an Account Transcript) of their tax return from the IRS in one of three ways:
+Tax filers selected for verification and unable to use the IRS Data Retrieval may request a Tax Return Transcript (NOT an Account Transcript) of their tax return from the IRS in one of three ways:

 - The IRS website by selecting “Get Transcript ONLINE” or “Get Transcript by MAIL”